 Spousal maintenance is different to child support for children of the relationship, which is assessed by the Child Support Registrar.

 You and your spouse can agree the amount of spousal maintenance without the need to go to Court.
-If you can reach agreement with your spouse, Clairs Keeley Family Lawyers can help you apply to the Court for the agreement to be formalised as court orders, or we can assist you make a financial agreement.
+If you can reach agreement with your spouse, Clairs Keeley Lawyers in Perth can help you apply to the Court for the agreement to be formalised as court orders, or we can assist you in making a financial agreement.
 Both of these are enforceable.

-If you can’t reach agreement with your spouse then you can make an application to the Family Court of Western Australia.
+If you cannot reach an agreement with your spouse, then you can lodge an application to the Family Court of Western Australia.
 You will be required to provide the Court and your spouse with information about your assets, liabilities, income and expenditure.
-Clairs Keeley can assist you with advice, document drafting and representation with your application.
+Our lawyers at Clairs Keeley can assist you with advice, document drafting and representation with your application.

 For any queries regarding matters of spousal maintenance, please consult one of our Perth lawyers by getting in touch with us or filling in the above form.

 Spousal maintenance means that the separated or divorced couple is connected financially in the long term.
 We encourage our clients to consider the effect of this connection in deciding how to design any related property settlement and any changes to existing business entities and tax planning structures accordingly.

 Spousal maintenance is one of the aspects of our work where collaborating with financial planners and tax advisers can deliver far better outcomes long term than a family court would order.